nealmcc/guardian-news-headlines/readme.txt

 Yes.
 By picking a news category relevant to your blog's topic, you can add some relevant and up-to-date content to your site.

-= How often to the headlines update? =
+= How often do the headlines update? =

-This plugin fetches the headlines from The Guardian's Open Platform Content API.
+This plugin fetches the headlines from the Guardian's Open Platform Content API.
 It then caches the headlines for five minutes.
 When that five minutes is up, the next time someone visits your site the plugin will again retrieve fresh data.

-So, when a new article is published on The Guardian website in your category, all your visitors will see that headline within five minutes.
+So, when a new article is published on the Guardian website in your category, all your visitors will see that headline within five minutes.
 (Assuming you've chosen the 'latest' feed.)

 = Does the widget 'fit' with the visual look of my site? =

 The widget inherits your theme's style.
-It uses css for positioning and thumbnail size only - all other style elements, including font, text size and colour, line-spacing etc.. are set by your theme.
-The plugin also gives four options for The Guardian's logo to fit with any background.
+It uses css for positioning and thumbnail size only - all other style elements, including font, text size and colour etc. are set by your theme.
+The plugin also gives four options for the Guardian's logo to fit with any background.

 = What about article data?
 Can I get whole article contents on my blog? =

-If you would like to pull in full article data to your site, check out [The Guardian News Feed](http://wordpress.org/extend/plugins/the-guardian-news-feed/).
+If you would like to pull in full article data to your site, check out [the Guardian News Feed](http://wordpress.org/extend/plugins/the-guardian-news-feed/).

 == Screenshots ==

-1. The Widget settings panel.
+1. The widget settings panel
-1. Available News Categories.
+2. Available news categories
-1. The Resulting Widget.
+3. The resulting widget
-1. Changing to Most-Viewed.
+4. Changing to most-viewed
-1. Different Feed results for most-viewed articles.
+5. Different feed results for most-viewed articles
-1. The widget on a dark background.
+6. The widget on a dark background

 == Changelog ==